 NOTE: This post is highly technical for most of its length and then turns to highly legal for the concluding section on GDPR.
-The post after this, Essay 4, maybe 5, will go into depth on the questions I have been asked much more frequently and with greater enthusiasm: could you tap into video feeds? could you do it on a large scale? and if some group did do it could such actors be identified and where they went traced?
-This post took a while because I kept trying to extend it in length from the original as well as release 4 and 5 at the same time, which I will do shortly.
-I apologize for any grammatical errors, as they are annoying.
+The post after this, Essay 4, maybe 5, will go into depth on the questions we have been asked much more frequently and with greater enthusiasm: could you tap into video feeds? could you do it on a large scale? and if some group did do it could such actors be identified and where they went traced?
+This post took a while because we kept trying to extend it in length from the original as well as release 4 and 5 at the same time, which we will do shortly.
+We apologize for any grammatical errors, as they are annoying.
 They will be fixed later.

 A few conclusions (but not all we are going to make) about Wyze infrastructure: